The Intel Arc Alchemist is a new graphics processing unit from Intel.

 Key Technologies and Insights from Intel Arc Alchemist

 Intel Arc Alchemist graphics resolutions use the innovative Xe HPG architecture, initials for "High Performance Graphics", which means that they are aimed at gamers and content creators.
-Each Xe block includes a total of 128 shaders or FP32 cores, as a unit to speed up ray tracing and XMX matrices, which are experts in speeding up AI (artificial intelligence)-related tasks and are essential to enjoy Intel XeSS hardware-level support.
+Each Xe block includes a total of 128 shaders or FP32 cores, as a unit to speed up ray tracing and XMX matrices, They are experts in speeding up tasks associated with AI (artificial intelligence) and are essential to enjoy support at the level of hardware from Intel XeSS.

 Intel Arc Alchemist A350M